You are here

 Romance Languages (French, Italian, Portuguese, and Spanish):

 Russian: The Russian placement exam (also called Russian CASE) is given in the fall and spring semesters, usually two or three days before the first day of classes.
-Details will be posted in advance under Current Announcements at russian.cornell.edu.
+Details will be posted in advance under Current Announcements at our website.

 For any of the above tests with scheduled dates and times, you do not need to sign up in advance.
-For all placement tests, bring a sharpened #2 pencil and an eraser.
-For the test, you will need to know your Social Security Number and your Cornell ID number.
+For all placement tests, bring a sharpened #2 pencil and an eraser, and make sure you know your Cornell ID number.
 Be sure to arrive at least five minutes before the exam.

 Why placement examinations?